BrandevCode/BrandonChanWebsite/_posts/offline/2020-10-11-Stay Motivated and Productive By Reading This.md

 css: [photo.css]
 js: [photo.js]
 comment: 1
-img: /images/posts/motivation/4 Rules for Life.png
+img: /images/posts/motivation/Motivation Resource Cover.png
+coverimg: /images/posts/motivation/Motivation Resource Cover.png
 ---

 {% include tip.html content="This post contains many helpful tips that I use on a daily basis to stay motivated and productive.
 If I ever feel like procrastinating I usually refer to these resources to get back on track.
 I'm hoping this helps you too!" %}